Advanced Finance

 • coupon: annual/semi-annual interest paid on a bond

-• depentures (=bonds): long term unsecured issues on debt
+• debentures (=bonds): long term unsecured issues on debt

-• mortgage bonds: long term secured debt, often containing clamins against a specific property
+• mortgage bonds: long term secured debt, often containing claims against a specific property

 • collateral trust bonds: bonds secured by common stocks of other securities from the borrower